-If you know you're going to be hearing loud sounds for more than a few minutes, think about wearing protection, such as:
+If you know you're going to be around loud sounds for more than a few minutes, think about wearing protection, such as:

-Some ear plugs are designed to reduce noise levels evenly across all frequencies.
+Some ear plugs reduce noise levels evenly across all frequencies.
 They’re useful for people who need to make sound quieter but undistorted, such as musicians.

 Earmuffs.
 These fit completely over your ears and reduce sounds by about 15 to 30 decibels.
-Remember that your earmuffs must fit tightly over both ears to block sound.
+They have to fit tightly over both ears to block sound.